varunkumardev/amitmerchant1990.github.io/_pages/projects.md

 fluidbox: true
 ---

 These are some of the projects I've worked on in my spare time.
+All of these project are [open-source](https://github.com/amitmerchant1990).
+So, you can go and peek into their codebase and help me improve them further if you want.

 <div class="projects-container" style="">
 <div markdown="1" class="project-box">